tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 clear, allowing you to try out various hypotheses without the risk of permanent damage to the model.

-To the right of the chequered flag you'll find three different "STOP" buttons.
-The first of these (the green one) you've already used - it stops the simulation and keeps the current state.
-The next (a red stop button under a red chequered flag) discards the current state and instead commits the last saved checkpoint (reverting to the state before the simulation started if no checkpoint was saved).
-The big red stop button discards the simulation entirely (after bringing up a warning dialogue asking if you're sure), returning the model to the state it was in at the moment the play button was pressed.
+To the right of the chequered flag you'll find two different "STOP" buttons.
+The green one you've already used - it stops the simulation and keeps the current state.
+The red one discards the simulation entirely, returning the model to the state it was in at the moment the play button was pressed.

 Rebuilding
 ~~~~~~~~~~